leitbogioro/Tools/README.md

 <br />
 <br />

-**-version 32/i386 or 64/amd64 or arm/arm64**: OS bit.
+**-architecture 32/i386 or 64/amd64 or arm/arm64**: OS bit.
 Program will automatically detect and redirect the CPU architecture from your machine to new system which would be installed, if you aren't known it well, don't assign it!
 <br />
 <br />